YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 Creating of network of nonlinear function and weights, that evaluate the prediction.

-this method is the hardest to present due to the coplexativity of the net.
+This method is the hardest to present due to the complexitivity of the net.

 ### set seed